8r14z/coding-interview-prep/README.md

 e has nothing depends on it -> it's safe to start with e first then e's parent

+**WARNING** Need to run DFS to detect the cycle first :) it doesnt work with a cycle

 ### 15. Single-Source Shortest Paths Problem
 - Dijstra: positive weight, no cycles -> O(VlogV + E)
 - Bellmen-Ford:  positive/negative weight -> O(V.E).
 Bellmen-Ford can detect cycle

 Graph with negative weight example: social network, like is positive, dislike is negative

 ### 16. Dijstra
 Implementation is similar to BFS using priority queue(BTS, heap).
 Have a separete hash to save cost to access with constant time, have another hash to save the parent to back track the path, also we need an hash to check whether a node is processed or not? if one is procecssed already we never do that again.
 A node while processing update cost for it's neightbors and then mark it as processed :) and jump to process the next lowest cost node (in prority queue)